Rolls-Royce to cut 2,600 staff, appoints new finance chief

-The world's second-largest maker of aircraft engines said the job cuts, which will mostly come in the Aerospace division and will take 18 months to complete, were designed to save around 80 million pounds a year once the redundancy programme was complete.
+The world's second-largest maker of aircraft engines said the job cuts, which will mostly come in the Aerospace division and will take 18 months to complete, were designed to save around 80 million pounds ($128 million) a year once the redundancy program was complete.

-Rolls-Royce, which dates back to 1884 and has around 55,000 staff worldwide, has traditionally had lower margins than market leader General Electric, meaning it can be undercut by its rival.
+Rolls-Royce, which dates back to 1884 and has around 55,000 staff worldwide, has traditionally had lower margins than market leader General Electric (GE.N), meaning it can be undercut by its rival.

 "We are taking determined management action and accelerating our progress on cost," said Chief Executive John Rishton.
 "The measures announced today will not be the last, however they will contribute towards Rolls-Royce becoming a stronger and more profitable company."